amschaal/bioshare/README.md

 python manage.py collectstatic
 ~~~

-Ensure that you've created an empty MySQL database granting full privileges to the user specified in your config.py file.
+Ensure that you've created an empty PostgreSQL database granting full privileges to the user specified in your config.py file.
 You may now run the database migrations:
 ~~~
 python manage.py migrate
 ~~~